CharleyPONS/E-commerce/backend-v1/README.md

 > Using nodemailer and express-handlebars

 See [Ts.ED](https://tsed.io) project for more information.

-See [Strips](https://stripe.com/docs/api) for more information See [Mongoose](https://mongoosejs.com/docs/middleware.html) for more information See [NodeMailer](https://nodemailer.com/) for more information See [express-handlebars](https://www.npmjs.com/package/express-handlebars) for more information
+See [Strips](https://stripe.com/docs/api) for more information.

+See [Mongoose](https://mongoosejs.com/docs/middleware.html) for more information.

+See [NodeMailer](https://nodemailer.com/) for more information.

+See [express-handlebars](https://www.npmjs.com/package/express-handlebars) for more information.

 ## Install